Language Scent: Exploring Cross-Language Information Navigation: Introduction

 \section{Introduction}

-Information sources across languages often contain distinct and non-overlapping content; consulting multiple languages can thus surface complementary perspectives and lead to a more comprehensive understanding \cite{quelleLostTranslationMultilingual2023, hecht2010tower, bao2012omnipedia}.
-Multilingual speakers therefore often draw on multiple languages to meet their information needs \cite{maftoon2011bilingual, gaoTakingLanguageDetour2022, aula2009MultilingualSearchStrategiesb, steichen2021HowMultilingualUsersa}.
+Information sources across languages often contain distinct content and framing.
+Consulting multiple languages when information seeking can thus surface complementary perspectives and lead to a more comprehensive understanding \cite{quelleLostTranslationMultilingual2023, hecht2010tower, bao2012omnipedia}.
+Multilingual speakers, for one, often draw on multiple languages to meet their information needs \cite{maftoon2011bilingual, gaoTakingLanguageDetour2022, aula2009MultilingualSearchStrategiesb, steichen2021HowMultilingualUsersa}.
 However, current search systems tend to silo information by language, for example by showing only sources in the query language, making this broader information space difficult to navigate.
-Overall, seeking information in multiple languages and transitioning between them remains largely under-supported.
+Overall, cross-lingual information seeking remains under-supported.